wisniewskikr/chrisblog-it-cloud/spring-cloud/logging/springcloud-fe-thymeleaf-be-springboot-db-sql-mysql-elk/README.md

      * In the second command line tool **stop Back-End application** with `ctrl + C`
      * In the first command line tool **stop and remove Docker MySql container** with `docker rm -f mysql-container`
      * In the first command line tool **remove Docker MySql image** with `docker rmi mysql:5.7`
+     * In the first command line tool **stop and remove Logstash container** with `docker rm -f logstash`
+     * In the first command line tool **remove Logstash** image with `docker rmi logstash-container docker.elastic.co/logstash/logstash:8.3.3
+     * In the first command line tool **stop and remove Kibana container** with `docker rm -f kibana`
+     * In the first command line tool **remove Kibana image** with `docker rmi docker.elastic.co/kibana/kibana:8.3.3`
+     * In the first command line tool **stop and remove Elasticsearch container** with `docker rm -f elasticsearch`
+     * In the first command line tool **remove Elasticsearch image** with `docker rmi docker.elastic.co/elasticsearch/elasticsearch:8.3.3`

 ##### Optional steps:
 1. In a browser check Back-End application healthcheck with `http://localhost:8081/actuator/health`